jim-easterbrook/Photini/src/doc/installation.rst

 The Google Picasa uploader requires `requests <https://github.com/kennethreitz/requests>`_ and `requests-oauthlib <https://github.com/requests/requests-oauthlib>`_.
 These are also installed with pip::

-   sudo pip install requests requests_oauthlib
+   sudo pip install requests requests-oauthlib

 .. _installation-importer: